gbmitchell/math4610/HW4/problem_7.md

     x2 = -9.500e+00
     x3 = 2.750e+00

-The output from the example code prints the values for the square matrix B augmented with the known values of the vector bb.
-The routine then executes Gauss Elimination and back substitution to solve for the values in the vector of unknowns and stores those values in the vector xb.
-The stored values are then printed as the solution to the problem Ax=b.
+The output from the example code prints the values for the square matrix D augmented with the known values of the vector bd.
+The routine then executes LU decomposition followed by forward and back substitution to solve for the values in the vector of unknowns and stores those values in the vector xd.
+The stored values are then printed as the solution to the problem Dx=b.

 **Implementation/Code:** The following is the code for LUsolve()